carbon-design-system/carbon-website-archive/src/content/contributing/governance/governance.md

 In either case, an alternative form of decision-making is needed.

 - For the "trivial" case, the project lead will make an executive decision or defer the decision to another maintainer on the team.
-- For the "deep" case, the project lead is empowered to make a final decision, but should consult with the rest of the core team before doing so.
+- For the "deep" case, the project lead is empowered to make a final decision, but should consult with the core team before doing so.

 ## Contribution process